feli0x/vsce-rerun-cmd/README.md

 ## How to Use

-Install: Grab it from the VSCode Marketplace.
+- Install: Grab it from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=feli0x.rerun-cmd).
-Select a Terminal: Click on the one you want to work with.
+- Select a Terminal: Click on the integrated terminal you want to restart.
-Restart: Press Cmd+R (Mac) or Ctrl+R (Windows/Linux).
+- Restart: Press Cmd+R (Mac) or Ctrl+R (Windows/Linux).

 That's it!

-Need Help or Wanna Contribute?
+## Contribute

 Got questions or ideas?
-Check out our GitHub page.
+Check out the [repository on GitHub](https://github.com/feli0x/vsce-rerun-cmd).

 ## License

 MIT.
-Go wild with it!